positive235/how-I-solved-problems/README.md

 - Reference(https://stackoverflow.com/questions/27981247/github-markdown-same-page-link)

-## 3. virtualenv
+## 3. virtualenv and django installation

 ### Mar 26, 2021

 ### Problem: Error “virtualenv : command not found” but install location is in PYTHONPATH

- I installed virtualenv on my Macbook using pip install virtualenv.
+ I installed virtualenv on my Macbook using `pip install virtualenv`.
 But when I try to create a new virtualenv using virtualenv venv, I get the error saying "virtualenv : command not found".

-- **Solved the problem by `python -m virtualenv venv`**
+- Try 1: `python -m virtualenv venv` ----> this virtual env couldn't install django@3.1.7...

 1. `python -m virtualenv venv`
 2. `source venv/bin/activate`